microsoft/WhatTheHack/027-FHIRPoweredHealthcare/readme.md

 10. **[Azure App Service](https://docs.microsoft.com/en-us/azure/app-service/overview)** to host the frontend web app to display the patient search results in a set of paginated web pages.

 ## Scenario
 Contoso Healthcare is implementing a FHIR-based data management solution to rapidly exchange data in the HL7 FHIR standard format with EHR (Electronic Health Record) systems and HLS (Life Science) research databases.
-To help its healthcare practitioners and administrators manage and access patient data for day-to-day operations, your team's assistance is needed in implementing new FHIR powered **[Health Architectures](https://github.com/rsliang/health-architectures)** to ingest and convert patient data from EMR (Electronic Medical Record), Clinical Data, Lab System, Scheduling System, etc. into FHIR bundles and persist them into a FHIR Compliant store in near real-time.
+To help its healthcare practitioners and administrators manage and access patient data for day-to-day operations, your team's assistance is needed in implementing new FHIR powered **[Health Architectures](https://github.com/rsliang/health-architectures)**.
+This FHIR powered event-driven platform will provide services to ingest and convert patient data from EMR (Electronic Medical Record), Clinical Data, Lab System, Scheduling System, etc. into FHIR Bundles and persist them into a FHIR Compliant store in near real-time.

 Your team's assistance is needed to implement this new event-driven FHIR ecosystem to build-out the following scenarios:
 1. Ingest and process patient record in HL7 FHIR or legacy formats from EHR systems into a common FHIR-based standard format and persist them into a FHIR Compliant store.